Issues related to disability

 Bill M (Plano, TX)

-The PRP community really needs to get a better handle on filing a disability claim with the Social Security Administration.
+I will be the first to admit that the PRP community in the United States needs to get a better handle on filing a disability claim with the Social Security Administration.

 Geri B (Lakeland, Fl) recently shared the following website.
 Disability Evaluation Under Social Security.